What Could Go Wrong

 Passing through 30,000 feet, she was suddenly awakened by a thump, then cold, then her vision first narrowed then – nothing.

-The 5/8” open end wrench had entered the engine and then in miliseconds, had destroyed every compressor blade.
-Now in a thousand tiny pieces, all moving at unimaginable speed and force, had passed through the combustion chamber, and then destroyed the turbine blades.
+The 5/8” open end wrench had entered the engine and then in milliseconds, had destroyed every compressor blade.
+Now, those compressor blades, torn into a thousand tiny pieces, all moving at unimaginable speed and force, had passed through the combustion chamber, and then destroyed the turbine blades.
 As the engine disintegrated, pieces came out of it and first penetrated the cabin, causing loss of air pressure.
 At 30,000 feet, the temperature was well below zero, and the inside cabin temperature quickly dropped to life threatening levels.

 No big deal.
 Just another day at work.